RyuZhihao123/CHITreeProject/README.md

 - **(Bonus Backup) Another offline software for sketch-based 3D tree modeling:**
   - When I was an undergraduate student, I have also developed another software for sketch-based 3D tree modeling (please see this **[Github Repository](https://github.com/RyuZhihao123/TreeDesigner17)**).
 Even though it is based on another totally different algorithm, **the advantage of this software is that it can be used offline and without any configuration.
-Therefore, if you urgently need to obtain some 3D tree models but find the server is not running, you can try this old software first.** However, the quality of this software is definitely below our new DeepTreeSketch.
+Therefore, if you urgently need to obtain some 3D tree models but find the server is not running, you could try this old software first.** According to my information, many designers have used this tool to design 3D trees in their projects.
+However, the quality of this old software is definitely below our new DeepTreeSketch.
 Thus, if you need more high-quality tree models, please still try the DeepTreeSketch.